jackbrobst01/MIST4610-Group-Project/README.md

 ## Data Model:

-Our model is based on the structure of an online retail company that sells products through an e-commerce platform.
-The main entity is Customer, which stores information about each user who shops on the site.
-A customer can have multiple addresses saved for shipping and billing purposes, which is why there is a one-to-many relationship between Customer and Address.
-Each customer can also have one active Cart, where they can add products before completing a purchase.
+Our model is based on an online retailer that sells products through an e-commerce platform.
+Customer, the main entity, stores information about each person who visits our online shop.
+Each customer can store multiple addresses for their shipping/billing accounts, but addresses cna only be linked to one customer (one to many).
+Each customer can also have one cart to store what they are shopping for and keep products in the cart while browsing.
+This is represented by the one-to-one between Cart and Customer.

-The Cart_Item entity serves as a bridge between Cart and Product, allowing a cart to contain multiple products and keeping track of quantities for each.
-Once a customer confirms their purchase, a record is created in the Order table.
-Each order is linked back to the customer who made it, and an order can contain multiple products, which is represented by the Order_Item table.
-This associative entity connects Order and Product, forming a many-to-many relationship between them.
+Cart_Item serves as a bridge between Cart and Product, allowing a cart to hold many products and keep track of how many products are in each cart.
+Once a customer confirms their purchase, a record is kept in the Order Entity.
+Each order is linked to the customer who made it.
+An order can have many products, which is represented by the Order_item table and forms a many-to-many relationship between the two.

-The Payment table is directly connected to the Order table in a one-to-one relationship, since each order has one payment record.
-The Shipper entity stores information about the shipping providers responsible for delivering the orders.
+Payment is connected to Order through a one to one relationship representing how each order only has one payment and visa versa.
+The Shipper entity is also connected to Order through a one to one and stores information about the name and how the item was shipped (ground, air, 2-day, etc).
 Since one shipper can handle many orders, there is a one-to-many relationship between Shipper and Order.

 The Product table stores basic product details such as name and price and is linked to the Category table, which groups products into logical sections such as “Electronics” or “Home.”
-The Category entity also includes a recursive relationship, since some categories can have subcategories.
+It is connected to the Category entity through a one to many because a product can only be associated with one category, but categories can have many products.
+Category has a recursive relationship with itself because certain categories can have subcategories.

-Overall, this data model represents the essential functions of an online store, including browsing and adding items to a cart, purchasing, and shipping, while maintaining relationships that reflect how real-world e-commerce systems operate.
+Overall, the data model represents the main functions and systems on an online shopping center, including browsing items, adding products to a cart, purchasing, and shipping, all while storing information about the customer, like a real-world situation.

 <img width="1117" height="516" alt="MISTproject1 data model" src="https://github.com/user-attachments/assets/59d5de87-6554-424c-8303-b753d35974c2" />